-If no information is found in the Heritage Council's survey files, the individual preparing the nomination will be asked to document the property by completing a Individual Historic Resource Survey Form, [LINK] which ensures that the site is first included in the statewide survey of historic places.
+If no information is found in the Heritage Council's survey files, the individual preparing the nomination will be asked to document the property by completing a Kentucky Historic Properties Survey Form, which ensures that the site is first included in the statewide survey of historic places.
 If a Kentucky survey form has already been completed and logged into the database, a copy will be sent to the preparer along with a blank National Register form and examples of successful National Register nominations similar to the one being proposed for listing, to help guide you as you structure your argument for National Register eligibility.
 More information and nomination forms are also available at the National Park Service National Register website.

 Prepared drafts are reviewed by the KHC National Register coordinator, whose role is to review the nomination for content and ensure that it meets National Park Service standards.
 Once revisions by the preparer and National Register coordinator are complete, the nomination is scheduled for a hearing before the Kentucky Historic Preservation Review Board, where the preparer will present a short audiovisual presentation summarizing the significance of the nominated property and arguing the case for National Register listing.

 If the nomination being proposed is for a National Register district that includes more than one property owner, all property owners will be contacted by the Heritage Council prior to the Review Board meeting and asked to either support or object to the placement of their property on the National Register.
 The KHC is required to send owners this notification at least 30 days prior to the Review Board meeting.
 If the owner(s) object, the property will not be listed.